 Inconsistency in performance for some users

 Whether you're looking for an appliance that offers you more cooking space or you're looking for a skillet with more even heat distribution, an electric skillet is a great appliance to add to your kitchen.
 Our top choice is Cuisinart's Nonstick Oval Electric Skillet, which offers 1500 watts of power for fast cooking, and a removable temperature probe that can be set from warm (ideal for keeping food at the perfect temperature for serving or on a buffet) up to 450 degrees, which is great for stir-frying and searing.

 The nonstick surface releases food easily, so hand washing is easy.
 With the probe removed it’s also dishwasher safe, for easy cleaning after the party is over.
 The lid is glass, so you can see what’s cooking or when it’s time to add more to the buffet.
 Attractive metal side handles make this easy to carry while short feet keep the pan raised from the surface below, and keep the skillet stable.
 The brushed stainless exterior will look good in the kitchen, or during serving.

-The temperature control goes from warm, past 450, to sear.
+The temperature control goes from warm to past 450 degrees for searing.
 With the heat probe removed, the skillet is dishwasher safe, but users noted that it was awkward to get the large skillet to fit; they also noted that handwashing was easy thanks to the nonstick surface.

 This attractive electric skillet makes a statement with a black surface with white specs, reminiscent of graniteware.
 The interior continues that color scheme with its nonstick coating and patented RocTec technology ensures even heating, easy release, and no warping.
 The tempered glass lid allows you to visually monitor what you're cooking.